-- 1. Firstly, one has to identify whether there is a significant energy resource.
-This involves estimating or measuring the flow and available head, and estimating what annual energy capture would result. - 2.
-If the potential output of a scheme is attractive, then one needs to be confident that (i) permission will be granted to use all of the land required both to develop the scheme and to have the necessary access to it, and (ii) the necessary environmental licences will be granted to divert the required flow from the watercourse. - 3.
-Finally, there needs to be a clear destination for the power: is there a nearby load that needs to be supplied, or is there a convenient point of connection into the local distribution network?
+- 1. Firstly, one has to identify whether there is a worthwhile energy resource.
+This involves estimating or measuring the flow and available head, and calculating what annual energy capture would result. - 2.
+If the potential output of a scheme is attractive, then one needs to be confident (i) that permission will be granted to use all of the land required both to develop the scheme and to have the necessary access to it, and (ii) that the necessary environmental licences will be granted to build the scheme and to divert the required flow from the watercourse.

+3. Finally, there needs to be a clear destination for the power: is there a nearby load that needs to be supplied (factory, hotel, etc.) or is there a convenient point of connection into the local distribution network?